 Housing costs in Brandywine are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

 Brandywine is a decidedly white-collar town, with fully 86.44% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Brandywine is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Brandywine who work in office and administrative support (18.28%), management occupations (12.08%), and sales jobs (9.09%).

 Also of interest is that Brandywine has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Brandywine is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Brandywine really has some of the features that families look for when choosing a good community to raise children.
 Is Brandywine perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Brandywine is an extremely ethnically-diverse town.
+Brandywine is a very ethnically-diverse town.
 The people who call Brandywine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brandywine residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Brandywine include Irish, Italian, African, and French .
+Important ancestries of people in Brandywine include Irish, German, African, English, and Italian.